Dont panic! Yes, its hard not to, but its important that you remain focused if you want to successfully find your dog.

 Find the paperwork and contact them as soon as possible.
 Ensure that your details are upto date and add an emergency number (preferably a mobile or a number that will ALWAYS be answered).

 Now get creative - POSTERS!
 No need for it to be fancy, your time is better spent putting up posters rather than creating them.
 All you need is A4 paper, a good photo of your dog, a large black marker (dont be tempted to use other colours as they fade in the sun) some cheap clear wallets, sellotape/bluetac.
 Make up your poster, you can either print them yourself or take the original to your local library or copy shop for larger quantities.
 For outdoor posters, place each poster in a plastic wallet, seal the open end with sellotape.
-Always observe local byelaws on fly postering, do not use nails or staples to attach posters to trees, be good to your environment.